BhishmaGaudani/SBU-Study-Spot-/README.md

 ## Study Locations

-The app currently tracks the following locations:
+The app currently tracks the 4 locations of Stony Brook University where usually most of the student studies:
 - Melville Library
 - Student Union
 - Wang Center